MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MigrationBatch.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the New-MigrationBatch cmdlet to submit a new migration request for a batch of users.
-You use this cmdlet to:

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).